Kostayne/react-cm/README.md

 yarn add -D k-react-cm
 ```

 Then setup the config.
-You can do this in two ways: by creating seperated react-cm.json file in the project root or by creating reactCm field in "package.json".
+You can do this in two ways: by creating separated react-cm.json file in the project root or by creating reactCm field in "package.json".
 Info about how to fill it below.

 ## Usage
-Check full config example if you want to start quickly, otherwise read usage sections.
+Check out full config example if you want to start quickly, otherwise read usage sections.

 ### Templates
 K-react-cm supports complex & single file component templates.
 To use template you need assign a name, the path to file or directory containing template and the out dir where components will be created.